 The practical implications were found from the research.
 Zepke (2015) found that the overall success of African American students is contributed to motivation, sense of belonging, and persistence.
 This study highlights lived experiences from African American alumni that attended a PWI located in the South Atlantic Region of the United States.
 The results of the study could be used to develop retention plan for African American students at PWIs as well as having college administrators to consider hiring more African American faculty to foster cultural diversity.
 The researcher explained the lived experiences of African American alumni using their accounts and personal stories as it relates to goals, motivation, persistence, racial microaggressions, and sense of belonging.

 This study shows the importance of having African American faculty and sense of belonging for African American students at PWIs.
-Further research in this field could highlight the impact of diversity in faculty and peers at PWIs and to help to understand the culturaland social needs of African American students at PWIs.
+Further research in this field could highlight the impact of diversity in faculty and peers at PWIs and to help to understand the cultural and social needs of African American students at PWIs.
 This research can be used to address the dropout rates of African American students at PWIs.
 Diversity and inclusion are important for students at PWIs.
-Diversity in faculty and students could potentially help with the development of curriculum that reflects diversity and career development.
-Some PWIs do not have organizations that give African American a sense of belonging.
+Diversity in faculty and students could potentially help with the development of curricula that reflect diversity and career development.
+Some PWIs do not have organizations that give African Americans a sense of belonging.

 This research can be used to show the importance of having a sense of belonging at PWIs.
 For example, sense of belonging was the number one focus in the research.
 Sense of belonging leads to student retention and academic success.
 Cultural relevance increases sense of belonging for African American students at PWIs.
 Sororities, fraternities, and other cultural organizations should be established at PWIs to help with persistence and to give African American students a sense of belonging at PWI.
 The practical limitation from this study could potentially advance knowledge and practice by offering insight into the retention of African American students at PWI and showing that hiring African American faculty can help with diversity and the academic success of African American students.